MannyGGB/reading-notes/read-01.md

   - Write the name of the website in between [ ] followed by the URL in between ( ).
 For example, \[Google\]\(https://www.google.co.uk/).
   - The name of the website will appear in blue, ready for you to click.
 The URL will not appear when you preview your website.

+## Lists

+- Finally, we have lists.
+  - There are a few symbols you can use to make a list: \+, \-, and \*
+  - Add one of the above symbols before a word or sentence to make a list.
+For example, \* eggs, \* tomatoes, \* milk.
+  - Keep it consistent!
+Stick to one of the symbols for your list.